promiseNwafor/data-apps/LiveDataFeed/INSTRUCTION.md

 ## Getting Started

-Let's begin with outlining the goal and plan.
+Let's begin with outlining the goal and plan and identifying the edge cases.

 After that, we'll move step by step.
 Only proceed when I confirm.
 Challenge me where necessary.